Mr. Nasser Parvinrouh

 Ever since I was a kid, I have absolutely loved this sport.
 With so much sacrifice and dedication this sport requires, it became my whole life growing up.
 Now my life just doesn’t feel the same without it!
 Having the opportunity to coach at Nasser Gymnastics is such a blessing.
 Not only do I get to share my passion for this sport and help inspire younger gymnasts, but it is something that I absolutely love doing!

 My name is Hailey.
-I am from Memphis, TN, and I am currently a student at the University of South Alabama.
-I am a member of the South Alabama Diamond Girls, which supports the University’s baseball team.
-I am also trying to start up a new organization at my school that will help raise money for the children of St. Jude.
+I am from Memphis, TN, and I graduated from the University of South Alabama.
+I was a member of the South Alabama Diamond Girls, which supports the University’s baseball team.
+I also started a new organization called USA for St. Jude.

 When I was younger, I was a gymnast at River City Gymnastics for eight years, but I ended up finishing my gymnastics career at Level 6.
 After that, I became a cheerleader for about seven years.
 I have been a middle school, All-Star, and high school cheerleader.
 In 2009, all my hard work paid off because I became the National Cheerleading Association National Grand Champion, and I have the jacket to prove it!